The Quince Carry-On Hard Shell Suitcase: a Fine Alternative to Away

 This article may contain affiliate links.
 We earn a small commissions when you purchase via those links — and it's free for you.
 It's only us (Becca & Dan) working on this website, so we value your support!
 Read our privacy policy and learn more about us.

-Summary of the Carry-On Hard Shell Suitcase (21”)
+Summary of the Quince Hard Shell Suitcase (21” Carry-On)

-At first glance, the Quince suitcase looks interestingly like the one from Away, but with a slightly different design in its horizontal striping.
-I’m cool with it.
+At first glance, the Quince carry-on luggage looks interestingly like the one from Away, but with a slightly different design in its horizontal striping.

 It’s lightweight, has a handle that retracts, lightweight materials and mesh inside, and rolly wheels.
 It comes in a dust bag for storage, and it arrived in the mail with no dents or mess-ups to note of (I mention this because I once received a dented suitcase in the mail).